inex/ixp-manager-docs-md/docs/dev/vagrant.md

 The bootstrapping also configures mrtg to run and includes this in the crontab rather than using dummy graphs.
 The snmp simulator has some randomised elements for some of the interface counters.

-## Route Server / Collector / AS112 Testbed and Looking Glass
+## Route Server / Collector and Looking Glass

 When running `vagrant up` for the first time, it will create a full route server / collector /as112 testbed complete with clients:

-* Route servers, collectors and AS112 bird daemons are started from hardcoded handles based on the Vagrant test database.
+* Route servers, collectors and AS112 BIRD daemons are started from hardcoded handles based on the Vagrant test database.
-* Client router bird instances (dual-stack v4/v6) are generated and started based on their vlan interfaces as at the time the scripts are run.
+* Client router BIRD instances (dual-stack v4/v6) are generated and started based on their vlan interfaces as at the time the scripts are run.

-All Bird instance sockets are located in `/var/run/bird/` allowing you to connect to them using `birdc -s /var/run/bird/xxx.ctl`.
+All BIRD instance sockets are located in `/var/run/bird/` allowing you to connect to them using `birdc -s /var/run/bird/xxx.ctl`.

 In additional to this, a second Apache virtual host is set up listening on port 81 locally providing access to Birdseye installed in `/srv/birdseye`.
 The bundled Vagrant database is already configured for this and should work out of the box.
 All of Birdseye's env files are generated via: